argoproject/navis-documentcloud/readme.txt

 * Support embedding raw contextual page/note URLs (#29)
 * Check for existence of things to stop triggering PHP notices (#27)
 * Add DocumentCloud logo for plugin (#26)
-* Fix ability to specificy a container in the shortcode
+* Fix ability to specify a container in the shortcode
 * Improve embeddable resource pattern recognition

 = 0.3.3 =